 This chapter describes the informal proceedings available for the resolution of differences as described in Chapter 25, Section 25-62.
-The proceedings set forth in this chapter are permissive, not mandatory.
+The proceedings set forth in this chapter are voluntary.
 A faculty member may instead initiate a request for adjudicative proceedings, keeping in mind the time limits of Chapter 28, Section 28-35.
 Should the faculty member choose to engage in administrative and/or conciliatory proceedings prior to seeking adjudication, time limits provided in Chapter 28, Section 28-35 shall be extended for the period required for completion of such proceedings.
 Administrative and conciliatory proceedings are always available, with no time limits.

 The faculty member may first discuss the issue about which he or she is concerned with the appropriate department chair and, if the faculty member so wishes, the academic dean.
 The matter may be concluded by mutual consent at this point.